alevymyers/async-profiler/README.md

 python app.py
 ```

 Open **https://127.0.0.1:8080** in your browser.
-On first run, a self-signed SSL certificate is generated in `data/` — your browser will warn you; click through.
+On first run the app creates the `data/` directory, all JSON data files, and a self-signed SSL certificate automatically — your browser will warn about the cert; click through.
 SSL is required for the Schwab OAuth callback.

+The only file you must create manually is `data/schwab_config.json` (see Schwab Integration below).

 ---